svedel/greattunes/README.md

 ### Plotting and results presentation

+Some standard plots and standard methods for presenting the results have been included.

 #### Pre-defined plots
+* `plot_1d_latest()`: plots the latest retrained surrogate model (mean and variance), including all sampled data points.
+* `plot_convergence()`: plots the relative error between consecutive iterations.
+* `plot_best_objective()`: plots the best recorded value of the objective function as a function of the number of iterations.

 #### Result summaries
+These methods print their results to the prompt.

+* `current_best()`: returns the largest *observed* response value (observed in either previous or current iteration).
+Also returns the corresponding values of the covariates.
+* `best_predicted()`: returns the largest response *predicted* from the surrogate model trained on all available data.
+Two values are returned: the largest mean and the largest of the lower confidence region, i.e. the largest value of the mean minus the first standard deviation (note: heteroskedacticity is allowed, so the standard deviation will vary across different covariates).
+Also returns the corresponding covariate values.
+Uses the [Nelder-Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method), a multivariate equivalent to bisection, to find maximum value of surrogate model.

 ## Contributing
 We are happy if you would like to invest time in this project!
 Details are given in [CONTRIBUTING.md](CONTRIBUTING.md)